-For years I’ve dreamed of visiting the famed Banaue rice terraces of Ifugao in the Philippines.
-These rice terraces are commonly known as the “8th wonder of the world” but when we started researching our trip, stories of deterioration due to climate change, irresponsible tourism and the migration of the young people made us hesitant to make the long and inconvenient journey.
+For years we’ve dreamed of visiting the famed Banaue rice terraces of Ifugao in the Philippines.
+These rice terraces are commonly known as the “8th wonder of the world”.
+But, when we started researching our trip, stories of deterioration due to climate change, irresponsible tourism and the migration of young people made us hesitant to make the long and inconvenient journey.

-However since we were going to be in the Philippines anyway we decided to go and see for ourselves.
-After all if these spectacular collaborations between man and nature were in fact in danger of disappearing then that alone is a reason to go now.
+However, since we were going to be in the Philippines anyway we decided to go and see for ourselves.
+After all, if these spectacular collaborations between man and nature were in danger of disappearing then that alone is a reason to go now.

-We are so glad we did!
-It was just as beautiful as the photos we’d seen and it felt like we’d stepped back in time to catch a glimpse of life as was centuries ago.
+We are so glad we did.
+It was just as beautiful as the photos we’d seen.
+It felt like we’d stepped back in time to catch a glimpse of life as it was centuries ago.

 The construction and cultivation of the Banaue rice terraces began more than 2,000 years ago.
 The Ifugao tribes people carved the terraces into the hillside with their bare hands creating steps climbing thousands of feet into the sky.

 They then planted the rice and created a system of harvesting water from the mountaintop forests which they used to flood the rice fields.
 Understandably they are considered to be one of the most impressive engineering feats of all time.